matiasrvazquez/matiasrvazquez/README.md

 My academic background is in physics, and I am passionate about science, coding, and building cool stuff.

-I am now a Senior Data Scientist at @Deloitte
+I am now a Lead Data Scientist at @Deloitte Ventures
 - 👀 I’m interested in AI, Data Science, and Quantum Physics.
 - 🌱 I’m currently learning MLOps, cooking curry and surfing shortboards.
 - 💞️ I’m looking to collaborate on any sufficently nerdy and science-related project.